developermendoza/next-sortable-dnd/README.md

 To get started with this project, follow these steps:

-1.Clone the repository to your local machine
+1. Clone the repository to your local machine

 ```bash
 git clone https://github.com/your-username/image-gallery-app.git
 ```

-2.Navigate to the project directory:
+2. Navigate to the project directory:

 ```bash
 cd image-gallery-app